How to get help

 - These are beginners guides to many web technologies

 - Finding a good explainer video can be a good way to gain an overview of the area you are having problems with

 If you have an error message, copy and paste it into Google.
 Read carefully each each result to find exactly what you want

 Write a question to your fellow trainees in your class channel on slack.
-You are welcome to tag them using

 It is really important you use the public class channel and not a private direct message.
-You're colleagues will have similar problems to you and so you are helping them by sharing your problems.
+Your colleagues will have similar problems to you and so you are helping them by sharing your problems.
 We're all learning together!

 Take a while to think carefully about the question you want to ask.
-Make sure you include
+Make sure you include in your thread:

 - What you are trying to achieve